easton-cau/SOTR/README.md

 The work is supported by National Key R&D Program of China (2020YFD0900204) and Key-Area Research and Development Program of Guangdong  Province China (2020B0202010009).

+## FAQ
+If you want to improve the usability or any piece of advice, please feel free to contant directly (ruohguo@foxmail.com).

 ## Citation

 Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follow.